Being admitted to the transplant centre

 Accepting or declining an offer

-Sometimes an offered kidney has a higher risk of failure than you or your transplant team are willing to accept.
-It is up to you and your transplant team to decide whether to accept or decline an offer.
+Sometimes an offered lung has a higher risk of failure than you or your transplant team are willing to accept.
+It is up to you and your transplant team to decide whether to accept or decline an offer

 What happens when you arrive at the transplant centre